googleapis/google-cloud-ruby/google-cloud-network_security-v1beta1/README.md

-# Ruby Client for the Network Security V1beta1 API
+# Ruby Client for the Network Security V1BETA1 API

-API Client library for the Network Security V1beta1 API
+API Client library for the Network Security V1BETA1 API

-The client library for the Google Network Security V1beta1 API.
+google-cloud-network_security-v1beta1 is the official client library for the Network Security V1BETA1 API.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the Network Security V1beta1 API.
+It provides basic client classes for a specific version of the Network Security V1BETA1 API.
 Most users should consider using the main client gem, [google-cloud-network_security](https://rubygems.org/gems/google-cloud-network_security).
 See the section below titled *Which client should I use?* for more information.